cvc5/cvc5/docs/theories/theories.rst

 cvc5 implements all theories that are currently standardized in SMT-LIB, as well as several theories that are not (yet) standardized, or that extend beyond the respective standardized theory.
-Furthermore, cvc5 supports all combinations of those theories as well as combinations with datatypes, quantifiers, and uninterpreted functions.
+Furthermore, cvc5 supports all combinations of those theories as well as combinations with `datatypes, quantifiers, and uninterpreted functions (as defined in the SMT-LIB standard) <https://smtlib.cs.uiowa.edu/language.shtml>`_.

 Standardized theories
 ---------------------